Reconstruction and interpolation of manifolds II: Inverse problems with partial data for distances observations and for the heat kernel: Existence of a frame associated with measurement points

 Then in the comparison triangle $\overline{x} \overline{q_1} \overline{q_2}$, by \eqref{the law of cosines} and \eqref{comparison-angle-mono},

 Since $\cosh({\Lambda}{ |\overline q_1\overline q_2|})=\cosh({\Lambda}{ |q_1 q_2|})\leq 1+\Lambda^2 |q_1 q_2|^2$ for small $|q_1 q_2|$, the second claim follows. $\square$

-Given a point $x\in M$ bounded away from the ball $B(x_0,R)$ and an $\varepsilon$-net of $N_{\varepsilon}(R)$, we consider all the unit initial vectors of minimizing geodesics from $x$ to points in the $\varepsilon$-net.
+Given a point $x\in M$ outside the ball $B(x_0,2R)$ and an $\varepsilon$-net of $N_{\varepsilon}(R)$, we consider all the unit initial vectors of minimizing geodesics from $x$ to points in the $\varepsilon$-net.
 The following lemma shows that there exist $n$ such unit vectors so that the corresponding determinant is bounded away from zero.